-MYO Rehearsals Are Suspended Due to Coronavirus Concerns
+MYO Rehearsals Are Suspended Due to Coronavirus Pandemic

-All MYO Choir and Orchestra rehearsals are suspended from March 12 through the end of April and our March 22 and April 5 concerts have been cancelled due to coronavirus concerns.
-Anyone who purchased tickets for the March 22 and April 5 concerts through the MYO website will receive an automatic refund.
-The refunds will be activated by MYO Staff and you do not need to call the office to request them.
+All MYO Choir and Orchestra rehearsals are suspended and our March 22 Adelphi University concerts, April 5 Staller Center concerts, and May 31 Carnegie Hall concerts have been cancelled due to the coronavirus pandemic.
+Anyone who purchased tickets for the March 22 and April 5 concerts through the MYO website should have received an automatic refund.
+The refunds were activated by MYO Staff and you do not need to call the office to request them.

-We remain hopeful that we can still finish our 2019-2020 season with our Carnegie Hall performances on May 31 as planned, and we will be in touch with any updates as the situation evolves.
+We are waiting to see if we will be able to finish the 2019-2020 season with the MYO Alumni Concert featuring our high school senior class on June 14 at Adelphi University.
+We will be in touch with any updates as the situation evolves.
 Please be safe, be kind to one other, and keep making music.

 - New Collaborations and Commissioned Works for MYO Ensembles